1. INTRODUCTION

 (b) To verify your identity (if you registered for a CDP Online Offering) and to answer and fulfil your specific requests;

-The legal basis for CPD processing data about you is that such processing is necessary for the purposes of:
+The legal basis for CDP processing data about you is that such processing is necessary for the purposes of:

-In some cases, we may ask if you consent to the relevant use of your personal data.
-In such cases, the legal basis for us processing that data about you may (in addition or instead) be that you have consented (Article 6 (1) (a) GDPR).
+In some cases under GDPR, or where required under other applicable laws, we may ask if you consent to use of your personal data in accordance with this Notice.
+In such cases, the legal basis under GDPR for us processing that data about you may (in addition or instead) be that you have consented (Article 6 (1) (a) GDPR).

-We disclose your data only if the legal conditions are fulfilled, in particular Article 6 GDPR.
+We disclose your data only if the legal conditions under applicable laws are fulfilled, in particular Article 6 GDPR where GDPR applies.
 In accordance with these provisions, a transfer is permissible in particular if

-Sometimes the recipients to whom we transfer your personal data are located in countries in which applicable laws do not offer the same level of data protection as the laws of your home country.
+Sometimes the recipients to whom we transfer your personal data are located in other countries, notably Germany and applicable laws of such other countries may not offer the same level of data protection as the laws of your home country.
 In such cases, we take measures to implement appropriate and suitable safeguards for the protection of your personal data.
-In particular, we transfer personal data to external recipients in such countries only if the recipient has (i) entered into EU Standard Contractual Clauses with CDP, or (ii) implemented Binding Corporate Rules in its organization.
+In particular where GDPR applies, we transfer personal data to external recipients in such countries only if the recipient has (i) entered into EU Standard Contractual Clauses with CDP, or (ii) implemented Binding Corporate Rules in its organisation.

-the legal requirements have been met, we may disclose your personal data to:
+Where the applicable legal requirements have been met, we may disclose your personal data to:

 (a) our external third-party service providers which process such data only for the purpose of such services; and